Email Delivery Connections

 ## Sections

-- Supported Providers
+- Supported Email Delivery Services

-- Provider Setup Guides
+- Email Delivery Service Setup Guides

-- Create and Test a Connection
+- Create And Test A Connection

 - Webhooks

-- Using Connections in Sends
+- Using Connections In Sends

 ## Visual Reference

-## Supported Providers
+## Supported Email Delivery Services

-Mailrith supports these provider types:
+Mailrith supports these email delivery services:

 You can create more than one connection.
-For example, one workspace can use a newsletter sender while another uses a client-specific sender, or one team can keep a test sender separate from the sender used for production campaigns.
+For example, one workspace can use a newsletter sender while another workspace uses a client-specific sender, or one team can keep a test sender separate from the sender used for production campaigns.

-## Provider Setup Guides
+## Email Delivery Service Setup Guides

 - [Set Up Amazon SES](https://mailrith.com/docs/setup-amazon-ses.md) for AWS region, access key, secret key, verified identity, and SNS events.